gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 her throat, but her sister pulled her back into the hug and squeezed her.
 "It wasn't your fault," she said.

-The two young women sniffled in unison, both laughing shakily at the sound and then again at their own laughter.
+The two young women sniffled in unison, laughed shakily at the sound and then again at their own laughter.
 "Don't stay up too late," Queçenne said, stepping around Erileine to go back into the house.

 "I won't," Erileine promised.
 She stood and watched the hail bounce